dbuenzli/webs/README.md

 Webs is a toolkit for programming with HTTP in OCaml.
 It provides:

 * IO agnostic representations for HTTP requests and responses.
-* Optional web service building blocks.
+* Optional HTTP service building blocks.
 File serving, authenticated cookies, sessions, etc.
 * Connectors for running HTTP services defined as functions mapping requests to responses.
 CGI and HTTP/1.1 gateway connectors are